Preface

 Preservation

-When cells, tissues and organs are removed from the body and deprived of their normal environment and blood supply, they start to die, and will release enzymes that start to breakdown the cells and tissues.
+When cells, tissues, and organs are removed from the body and deprived of their normal environment and blood supply, they start to die, and will release enzymes that start to break down the cellular and tissue structures.
 Therefore, in order to distinguish any pathological changes to the organ, these artificially induced changes must be prevented from occurring.
-The main way of preserving the tissue from these changes is using a chemical fixative.
+The main method of preserving the tissue and preventing these changes is using a chemical fixative.

 Chemical Fixatives

-The most common chemical fixative is formalin which is a buffered solution of formaldehyde.
-There are other chemical fixatives that can be used that are better at preserving specific components of the tissue but their use is specialized.
-An important limitation of a fixative is how slowly it penetrates a tissue and therefore how thinly you must slice the specimen to get complete penetration before degradation sets in.
-When a specimen is cut up for fixation, care must be taken to retain the features that you want to look at (e.g. perpendicular to the surface if you want to look at the layers.)
+The most common chemical fixative is formalin, which is a buffered solution of formaldehyde.
+There are other chemical fixatives that can be used that are better at preserving specific components of the tissue, but their use is specialized.
+An important limitation of a fixative is the slow penetration rate, which requires the specimens to be thinly sliced to make sure they get complete penetration before degradation occurs.
+When a specimen is cut up for fixation, care must be taken to retain the features that you want to look at (e.g. perpendicular to the surface if you want to look at the layers).

 Preparing for Viewing

-Specimens that are to be looked at under the microscope need more extensive preparation than specimens that are to be viewed grossly, or macroscopically.
+Specimens intended to be examined under the microscope need more extensive preparation than those to be viewed grossly, or macroscopically.

 Specimens for Gross Examination

-Pathologists will examine specimens before fixation to mark any changes in the outside of the specimen before dissecting and viewing the inside of the specimen.
-They will usually then select areas of the organ which they will want to view microscopically to see what changes are occurring at that level.
-They will then remove a block of tissue which will be processed for microscopic viewing.
+Pathologists will examine specimens before fixation to mark any changes on the outside of the specimen before dissecting and viewing the inside of the specimen.
+They will usually then select areas of the organ that they want to view microscopically to see the changes occurring at that level.
+They will then remove a block of tissue, which will be processed for microscopic viewing.

 Specimens for Viewing in the Museum

-Specimens that show interesting features of a disease, and that have had consent obtained from the individual or family for use in education, maybe processed for viewing in the museum.
+Specimens that show interesting features of a disease, with consent obtained from the individual or family for educational use, may be processed for viewing in the museum.
 The specimens are already sliced and fixed in formalin.
-The specimens are soaked in a series of solutions to try and remove excess red blood cells which tend to cloud the solutions, restore colour as much as possible and to replace the water-based solutions with a glycerol-based solution to provide the right refractive index so that there is no distortion when viewing the specimen through plexiglass or glass.
-This final solution, Kaiserling III, is also non-toxic.
+The specimens are soaked in a series of solutions to try to remove excess red blood cells, which tend to cloud the solutions, restore colour as much as possible, and to replace the water-based solutions with a glycerol-based solution to provide the right refractive index so that there is no distortion when viewing the specimen through plexiglass or glass.
+This final solution, Kaiserling III, is non-toxic.

-The specimens are then mounted in a plexiglass case with a stopper that allows the fluid to be topped up and changed when it gets depleted, cloudy or discoloured.
+The specimens are then mounted in a plexiglass case with a stopper that allows the fluid to be topped up and replaced when it gets depleted, cloudy or discoloured.

 Specimens for Viewing Under the Light Microscope

-In order to view tissue under the light microscope, the tissue must be thin enough to a) allow light to pass through, and b) thin enough in order to distinguish features (i.e. not have too many cells piled up on one another so you don’t know which features belong to which cell).
-They also need to be coloured, or stained, in some way otherwise, you are looking at a clear specimen and it makes it hard to distinguish details.
-They are then covered with a coverslip for preservation and to allow viewing at high magnification with oil immersion.
+In order to view tissue under the light microscope, the tissue must be thin enough to: a) allow light to pass through, and b) thin enough to distinguish features (i.e. not have too many cells piled up on one another so you don’t know which features belong to which cell).
+They also need to be coloured, or stained, in some way.
+Otherwise, you are looking at a clear specimen, making the details hard to distinguish.
+They are then covered with a coverslip to preserve and allow viewing at high magnification with oil immersion.

 Paraffin Embedding

 If you have ever tried to cut into fresh chicken or a steak, you will notice how ‘wobbly’ the tissue is and how the skin has a different consistency from the muscle below.
-These characteristics make it difficult to section tissue thinly and consistently without embedding in a supportive substance.
-Paraffin wax is the most commonly used substance to provide this support.
-However, if we just plunked a tissue into paraffin it would pop out of the paraffin when we went to section it as paraffin can’t penetrate into the water-based tissue (paraffin is immiscible with water).
+These characteristics make it difficult to section tissue thinly and consistently without embedding in a supportive medium.
+Paraffin wax is the most commonly used medium to provide this support.
+However, if we just placed a tissue directly into paraffin, it would pop out of the paraffin during sectioning as paraffin cannot penetrate into the water-based tissue (paraffin is immiscible with water).
 Therefore, we need to put the tissue through a series of solutions where we replace water with alcohol, then alcohol with xylene and finally xylene with melted paraffin wax.
-This is called processing the tissue.
+This process is known as tissue processing.

 Fortunately, processing has been automated, or you would be there all night.